Boundedness of trace fields of rank two local systems: Proofs of main results

-\begin{proof}[Proof of Theorem~\ref{thm:main}] Suppose we have infinitely many trace fields $F_i$'s corresponding to local systems $\mb{L}_i$ on pointed curves $(\bar{C}_i, Z_I)$ of type $(g,n)$, which come from an abelian scheme $B_i\rightarrow C_i$ of relative dimension $d$, which is moreover of $\GL_2(F_i)$-type.
-We first treat the case when each of the $\mb{L}_i$'s has unipotent monodromy: indeed, by Lemma~\ref{lemma:family}, there exists $\mc{A}\rightarrow \mc{C}\rightarrow S$ as in the statement of the lemma, at which point Lemma~\ref{lemma:center} allows us to conclude in this case.
+We now assemble all the ingredients to deduce our main result. \begin{proof}[Proof of Theorem~\ref{thm:main}] As in the statement of the theorem, we fix a pair $(g,n)$.
+Suppose, for the sake of contradiction, that we have infinitely many distinct trace fields $F_i$'s in $\mf{F}_{g,n}= \bigcup_{\bar{C}, Z, q} \mf{F}(\mscr{L}(\bar{C}, Z))$, corresponding to $\Qlbar$-local systems $\mb{L}_i$ on pointed curves $(\bar{C}_i, Z_i)$ of type $(g,n)$, so that, by \Cref{thm:drinf}, $\mb{L}_i$ comes from an abelian scheme $B_i\rightarrow C_i$ of relative dimension $d$, which is moreover of $\GL_2(F_i)$-type.
+We first treat the case when each $\mb{L}_i$ has unipotent monodromy around each cusp: in this case, by Lemma~\ref{lemma:family}, there exists $\mc{A}\rightarrow \mc{C}\rightarrow S$ as in the statement of \Cref{lemma:center}, at which point the lemma allows us to conclude in this case.

-Now by the same argument as in \cite[page 10]{krishnapal}, by passing to the \'etale cover $\varphi_i: C'_i\rightarrow C_i$ trivializing the $\ell$-torsion of $A_i$, we have that the pullbacks $\varphi_i^*A_i$ has unipotent monodromy or good reduction around each of the cusps of $C'_i$.
-By the pigeonhole principle we may assume that each $C'_i$ has the same topological type.
+We now handle the general case.
+By the same argument as in \cite[p.
+879]{krishnapal}, by passing to the \'etale cover $\varphi_i: C'_i\rightarrow C_i$ trivializing the $\ell$-torsion of $A_i$, we have that the pullbacks $\varphi_i^*A_i$ has unipotent monodromy or good reduction around each of the cusps of $C'_i$.
+By the Riemann--Hurwitz formula and the pigeonhole principle we may assume that the $C'_i$ have the same topological type.
+By \Cref{lemma: stable-all-etale}, passing from $C_i$ to $C_i'$ does not change the trace field, and hence we are done by the unipotent case.

-The trace fields $E_i$ of $\varphi_i^*(\mb{L}_i)$ are still of degree $\leq d$, and Theorem~\ref{thm:main} implies that there are only finitely many choices of $E_i$'s, and we may assume that all the $E_i$'s are in fact the same number field $E$, and that $\varphi_i^*\mb{L}$ comes from a $\GL_2(E)$-type abelian scheme $A_i\rightarrow C'_i$ which are semi-stable along the boundary.
-The same argument as in Lemma~\ref{lemma:family} implies that there is \begin{itemize} \item a smooth positive dimensional variety $S/\mb{F}_q$, \item smooth relative curves $\mc{C}', \mc{C}$ over $S$, along with a finite \'etale map over $S$